 If you have any questions, please do not hesitate to contact us.

 Find more information on how you can access the bank.

-While we endeavour to provide our members with competitive interest rates, if you are no longer able to service your loan, we cannot offer a fixed rate home loan due to the uncertainty of your position.
-The interest rate that will apply will be a variable interest rate.
+While we endeavour to provide our Members with competitive interest rates, if you are no longer able to service your loan, we are unable to offer a fixed rate home loan due to the uncertainty of your financial position.

 If your circumstances change and you are able to demonstrate the ability to service the home loan, we will consider providing a fixed rate home loan.